johnnuman/yomali-assessment/README.md

 ### Key Components:
 - **Node.js Application**: The central processing unit that handles API requests, processes session data, and communicates with MySQL and Redis.
+- **Nuxt 3 Frontend Application**: The frontend dashboard to show different analytics.
+- **Tracker JS File**: A javascript file to contain the code that will run in client websites, collect metrics and send back to server.
 - **MySQL Database**: The primary storage for structured data, including user sessions, page views, and other analytics data.
 - **Redis Cache**: Provides a caching layer to store frequently queried data, reducing the load on MySQL.
 - **Docker Compose**: Used to orchestrate the multi-container architecture, ensuring smooth communication between the services.